sen-ls/sen-ls.github.io/_posts/2025-10-15-Datacenter-classical-bgp-and-vxlan-configuration.md

 <p>
   The devices (switches) used in this setup must support both DHCP relay and L2VPN functionalities as mandatory features.
-  In this blog, the HCL simulation tool from H3C is used to realize the configuration and testing.
+  In this blog, the <strong>HCL simulation tool from H3C</strong> is used to realize the configuration and testing.
 </p>

 <h3>Steps:</h3>